Moenupa/AmnesiacSaver/README.md

 You can access this web application directly via [this link🔗](https://amnesiac-savior.herokuapp.com/).

 Alternatively, if you would like to deploy this project locally, execute the following script.
+(You can also use unzip source code package to replace `git clone` command)

 ```sh
 git clone https://github.com/Moenupa/AmnesiacSaviorWeb.git